 3. What feature from our Yulio platform have you been using the most while working from home?

 CB: Our Yulio Collaborate feature, no question.
 I love Collaborate - we can ‘meet’ inside a Yulio project in that we can check out new projects for our showcase, or new features our dev team is working on, and seamlessly see what each other is focused on.
 It also gives me greater context for feedback - our product marketing person may be telling me she thinks we can improve a rendering element and I can see exactly what she’s referring too, rather than trading notes back and forth or just being on the phone and discussing.

-I have also heard from a lot of our clients that it’s helping them deal with ‘zoom burnout’.
+I have also heard from a lot of our clients that Collaborate and VR platforms in general has been helping them deal with ‘zoom burnout’.
 They can be more visually engaging in presenting with Collaborate than with a typical screen share.

 4. Where would you say people should be investing in marketing during this time?